 The B-1 visa is a nonimmigrant visitor visa that allows a person to travel to the United States for temporary business.
-“Business” means a legitimate commercial or professional activity, not including local employment or labor for hire.
+“Business” means a legitimate commercial or professional activity, not including local employment or labor for hire, you can ask Faulkner Law Firm for more information regarding legal advice.
 Examples of temporary business conducted while visiting under the B-1 visa include: attending an academic or scientific conference, negotiating a contract, or conducting research.

 What are the requirements for a B-1 Visa?